LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 This includes early exiting from a function as it's more often the simplest solution.
 This way you avoid unnecessary holding values and checks.

-NASA in this rule also bans the use of goto, setjmp, longjmp, and recursion.
-I feel these were added to help fix errors quickly.
-In the event of troubleshooting an error removing these constructs can help find it more quickly.
+To help facilitate a simple control flow, NASA bans the usage of goto, setjmp, longjmp, and recursion.
+From what I can see though, they do not say anything about break or continue statements.
+I know some of my professors absolutely hated break and continue, but I haven't seen any saftey standard ban their usage from my research.
+Break and continue are simply another tool that can be used in the right situation.
+Sometimes it's more clear to use break or continue sometimes it's not it just depends on what is more readable.

-NASA avoid recursion as they must have certainty in boundedness.
-Embedded systems deal heavily with the stack, and they don't have much storage.
+NASA avoids recursion as they must have certainty in boundedness.
+Embedded systems don't have much memory, and the stack is part of that memory.
 What I like to call the "recursion tax" where each method call adds its parameters, return pointer, and frame to the stack can pass the bounds of the stack if the tax becomes too much.
+Perhaps your testing shows it is within bounds most of the time, but what happens during unexpected behavior?
-You also don't know when the recursion will end.
-All you really know is that it should eventually reach the base case.
+All you really know is that it should eventually reach the base case, or blow out the stack.
-It can also be more difficult to troubleshoot as you now need to figure out how all these calls connect.
-This doesn't mean if you're not using an embedded system you shouldn't worry.
-Imagine a server running in an infinite loop using indirect recursion slowly using more of the stack, but not returning back to the original calling function.
+Imagine a server running in an infinite loop using recursion slowly using more of the stack, but not returning back to the original calling function.
 Eventually the process accesses out of bound memory and the OS must kill the process.
+Threading is also a concern.
+Each thread has their own stack in the same memory space, so it is possible for a recursive function in a thread to completely clobber another thread.
+As mentioned before there isn't much space, so these threads must have verifiable bounds as well.
-I do recognize the usage of recursion, some problems may just be too complex for iterative implementations.
+I do recognize the usage of recursion.
+Some problems may just be too complex for iterative implementations like trees.
-I would say to avoid using recursion if you can.
-You could implement linked list traversal as recursive, but an iterative solution is more simple and contained.
+I would say to avoid using recursion if you can as any recursive solution can be implemented in an iterative one.

-Setjmp and longjmp make sense as well given the embedded environment. it's like using a super sized out of scope goto.
+Setjmp and longjmp make sense as well given the embedded environment.
-I haven't used them, and I haven't had the need for them.
+It's like using a super sized out of scope goto.
 Supposedly they are useful for getting out of deep errors.
 However, now you jumped back to a state with all the stuff you've just done.
-You haven't reverted the code at all you have just jumped back to a section in the text segment and set the stack pointer to where it was at that state.
+You haven't reverted the code you have just jumped back to a section in the text segment and set the stack pointer to where it was at that state.
 Now the programmer is left in a state where they can't free, close, or clean what they've just done.
 Now yes if you plan to immediately exit it might be fine, but if not you leave yourself in a bad state.
+NASA can't afford to exit the program as they'll lose communication to the equipment.

 Goto is a little weird.
 I've seen some valid uses for goto like to jump to handling errors, but I feel its usage should be minimal if at all.
+It's usage does break a clear flow especially when used in to jump out of a loop.

 ### 2. Give all terminating loops a fixed upper bound